 Who benefits from employee advocacy?

 Everyone!
 Both businesses and employees benefit from employee advocacy.
 For businesses, it’s an opportunity to boost brand awareness and increase engagement across all social channels.
 This also includes generating new leads, traffic, shares and even discovering new potential hires.

-Through employee advocacy, your employees are able to enhance and build on their personal career profiles, expand their networking opportunities, develop relationships with like-minded businesses and generally further their own career path within your organisation.
+Through employee advocacy, your employees are able to enhance and build on their personal career profiles, expand their networking opportunities, develop relationships with like-minded businesses and generally further their own career path within your organization.

 Why employee advocacy is important for your employees

 An expanded social media following – it goes without saying that growing social media channels comes with a plethora of benefits, whether it’s personal or business-related.
 Enabling your employees to grow and build their social media profile can pin them as an expert or authority within the company (and even your industry).